raspberrypi/hats/designguide.md

 ## Mechanical Specification

-The [following drawing](hat-board-mechanical.pdf) gives the mechanical details for add-on boards which conform to the Raspberry Pi HAT specification.
+The [following drawing](hat-board-mechanical.pdf) gives the mechanical details for add-on boards which conform to the HAT specification.

 ## Back Powering the Pi via the J8 GPIO Header